margasiewicz/flippery/README.md

-# Pinball machines remote controll via Shelly1
+# Pinball machines remote control via Shelly1

 > This project goals are:
 - to have information about machine's earnings
-- to remotely add free credits
+- to remotely add free play credits

 ---